aml3ed/lumastic/README.md

 ```
 docker-compose run web bundle install
 ```
-### How to Be an Effective Teammate
+### Teammate Tools
 #### Github
 When developing with a team, the Github repository for the project can get a little insane.
 To combat this, please keep the following guidelines in mind:
 1. **Never** develop directly on the `master` branch (the master branch should house a fully working version of the application at all times)
 2. When starting new work, make a new branch with the following naming convention:  `'firstname'_'feature'_'sprintNumber'`
 3. Comment at the top of anything you add / change with a brief paragraph that answers:
   * What is the change / addition?
   * What does it do?
   * What additional work needs to be done?

 *With these guidelines in mind, merges will be much quicker and it will be easier to onboard new developers.*
 #### Slack